SolarDrill/HeroesCrud/README.md

 ### Readme
 ## This is an Express.js web application that contains two controllers, a Hero Controller and a Villain Controller.
+## This is a basic Backend structure for a web app about Heroes and Villains.

 ## The application provides the following functionality for the Hero Controller:
 + getAll: gets all heroes